AutoxingTech/axbot_restbook/docs/reference/websocket.md

 The trail of the robot.

-- In mapping mode, the trajectory is the full trajectory of the whole mapping process.
+- In mapping mode, the trajectory represents the complete path of the entire mapping process.
-- In pure location mode, the trajectory is trimmed once a while.
+- In pure-localization mode, the trajectory is periodically trimmed.

 ![](./trajectory.png)

 :::warning
-For 2.5.0 or below, this enable message is wrongly named as `/trajectory_node_list`.
+For version 2.5.0 or below, this enable message is incorrectly named `/trajectory_node_list`.
-To play safe, enable both `/trajectory` and `/trajectory_node_list`.
+To be safe, enable both `/trajectory` and `/trajectory_node_list`.
 :::

 ```json